THE SHAMA

 and June, and the female rears

-up the brood.
+the brood.
 Hollows in trees

 or stumps from two to twenty